Symmetry Type Graphs on 4-Orbit maps: Introduction

 \section{Introduction}

 The concept of map on a surface $S$, comes from the ancient idea of a map of the Earth.
-The surface $S$ is decomposed into a countries ``faces'' where every border ``edge'' belongs to exactly two countries.
-The points where tree or more countries are incident correspond to the vertices of the map.
-In each face we can choose an interior point and define a triangulation of the surface $S$, these triangles are called the flags of the map.
+The surface $S$ is decomposed into countries ``faces'' where every border ``edge'' belongs to exactly two countries.
+The points where three or more countries are incident correspond to the vertices of the map.
+For this, we fix a point in the interior of each face, called the center of the face.
+Thus, in each face, we draw a line segments with nodes the center and the vertices, which are on the boundary of each one of them, respectively.
+Likewise, on each edge in the boundary of each face we mark the middle point and, we draw the line segments from the center of each face to the middle points on each one its edges, respectively.
+This process defines a triangulation of the surface $S$, and each topological triangle is called a flag of the map.

-Every map has associated a symmetry group ``automorphism'' and a pregraph ``symmetry type graph'', built as the quotient of its flag graph under the action of the automorphism group, this object has been investigated by Cunningham \emph{at all} \cite{Maniplexes}, Kovi\v{c} \cite{Kov}, and Del Rio \cite{Fran}.
-As the automorphism group of the map acts on the set conformed by all flags of the map, if the action defines $k$ classes, then the map is said to be a $k$-orbit map.
-In \cite[Chapter 8]{CoMo} H. S. M. Coxeter and W. O. J. Moser called to the $1$-orbit maps, regular maps and a class of $2$-orbit maps, irreflexible maps.
-Regular and irreflexible maps have been studied widely by several authors as \emph{e.g.}, Wilson \cite{WilSte}, D'Azevedo, Jones and Schulte \cite{DaJonSc}, and the first and third author jointly with Valdez \cite{ARV} among others.
+Every map has associated its automorphism group and a pregraph, called ``symmetry type graph'', built as the quotient of its flag graph under the action of the automorphism group, this object has been investigated by Cunningham \emph{at all} \cite{Maniplexes}, Kovi\v{c} \cite{Kov}, Del Rio \cite{Fran}, and Hubard \cite{HubardTesis}.
+As the automorphism group of the map acts freely on the set conformed by all flags of the map, if the action defines $k$ classes, then the map is said to be a $k$-orbit map.
+In \cite[Chapter 8]{CoMo} H. S. M. Coxeter and W. O. J. Moser called to the $1$-orbit maps, regular maps and a class of $2$-orbit maps, irreflexible maps, also known as chiral maps.
+Regular and irreflexible maps have been studied widely by several authors as \emph{e.g.}, Wilson \cite{WilSte}, D'Azevedo, Jones and Schulte \cite{DaJonSc}, and the first and third author jointly with Valdez \cite{ARV} among others, because regular and chiral maps are the most symmetric ones.
 Mostly, the $k$-orbit maps on surfaces are interesting for their large number of implications and because in this subject converge topics as algebraic geometric, combinatorics and topology, reason for which it has attracted the attention of numerous researchers, see \emph{e.g.}, the work by Del Rio \cite{delRio}, Helfand \cite{HelIL}, Cunningham and Pellicer \cite{CunPell}.
 In this paper we focus on $4$-orbit maps.
 Specifically, from the symmetry type graph associated to a $4$-orbit map, we give the feasible values taken by the degree of the vertices and the number appropriate of edges in the boundary of each face of the map.